Department Chair: Teri Yamada

 The Department of Asian and Asian American Studies fosters multi-ethnic and cross-cultural understanding from a global, multi-disciplinary perspective and pursues an active language education program to promote cross-cultural awareness and intercultural understanding.

-Through courses of its own and those of cooperating departments, the Department of Asian and Asian American Studies offers a B.A. in Asian American Studies, a B.A. and M.A. in Asian Studies, a B.A. in Chinese Studies, a Single Subject Teaching Credential in Japanese, a B.A. in Japanese, a Minor in Asian American Studies, and a Certificate in Asian Studies.
+Through courses of its own and those of cooperating departments, the Department of Asian and Asian American Studies offers a B.A. in Asian American Studies, a B.A. and M.A. in Asian Studies, a B.A. in Chinese Studies, a B.A. in Japanese, a Minor in Asian American Studies, a Minor in Chinese Language and Culture, a Minor in Japanese Language and Culture, a Minor in Korean Language and Culture, a Minor in Cambodian (Khmer) Language and Culture, and a Certificate in Asian Studies.
 Information and advice relative to the programs are available through the department office, FO3-340.